Two capitals at Passirac (Charente)

 another (bearded) hornblower

-who simultaneously plays the harp while seated on a stool.
+who simultaneously plays a harp while seated on a stool.

 At Saint-Révérien (Nièvre), the dead arise from sarcophagi